telerik/kendo-ui-core/docs/api/javascript/data/pivotdatasource.md

 ### rows `Array`

 The configuration of rows axis members.
 An array of JavaScript objects or strings.
 A JavaScript objects are interpreted as rows descriptors.
-Strings are interpreted as the hierarchal name of the member.
+Strings are interpreted as the hierarchical name of the member.

 #### Example - set the columns